 Many years passed and ironically my dad’s stores began hemorrhaging cash as a result of Wal-Mart moving into the same small towns where his stores were located.

-imagine your store looking like this when your exit sale starts
+imagine when your Closing Business exit sale starts

 With long lines of customers and minimal discounts

 We went through the same process you are likely going through as you read this: looking for solutions and “help” to make sure we liquidated our businesses correctly and profitability.

 We called and interviewed several liquidation companies that offered store closing services.

 After analyzing the various methodologies they used to promote a GOB Sale, I recognized a problem with the available solutions: they were all cookie cutter programs, but our situation wasn’t cookie cutter.